migratorydata/demo-dart-sports-scores/README.md

 # Sports Scores Demo using Dart and MigratoryData w/ or w/o Kafka

 This is a web-only app written in Dart.
 Its multi-platform version written in Dart with Flutter UI &mdash; which can be compiled as a web app, or as an Android or iOS mobile app, or as a desktop app for MacOS, Windows, or Linux &mdash; is available [here](https://github.com/migratorydata/demo-flutter-livescore).
+Please refer to the blog post [Building realtime web and mobile apps that scale to millions of users with Flutter and Kafka](https://migratorydata.com/blog/migratorydata-with-flutter-and-kafka/) for more context.

 ## Prerequisites